I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_txn_parameter_block.md

 } TXN_PARAMETER_BLOCK, *PTXN_PARAMETER_BLOCK;
 ````

-## -struct-fields
+## Members

-### -field Length
+            `Length`

             The size, in bytes, of the TXN_PARAMETER_BLOCK structure.

-### -field TxFsContext
+            `TransactionObject`

+            An opaque pointer to the transaction object for the transaction.

+            `TxFsContext`

             The miniversion ID for the file.

-### -field TransactionObject

-An opaque pointer to the transaction object for the transaction.

-## -remarks
+    ## Remarks
         A <i>miniversion</i> is a version of a file that a transacted writer creates during a transaction.
 (A <i>transacted writer</i> is a transacted file handle opened with any permission that is not part of generic read access, but is part of generic write access.)

 If a specific miniversion number for the file is not provided, the <b>TxFsContext</b> member must be set to TXF_MINIVERSION_DEFAULT_VIEW.